 The Discretionary Panel is a particularly good fit for law school clinical programs.
 Local Rule 46(a) authorizes a third-year law student, in combination with a supervising attorney who is a member of the court's bar, to provide representation to indigent litigants with the written consent of the litigant and upon a showing that the student is enrolled in law school, has completed at least four semesters of legal studies, has been certified by the dean as being of good character and competent legal ability, and is familiar with the Rules of Professional Conduct in force in the state in which the law school is located.

-Attorneys and law school clinical programs interested in serving on the Discretionary Panel should send a cover letter and resume to Melissa L. Wood, Acting Senior Staff Counsel, 600 East Main Street, Suite 2200, Richmond, Virginia 23219-2441.
+Attorneys and law school clinical programs interested in serving on the Discretionary Panel should send a cover letter and resume to Melissa L. Wood, Senior Staff Attorney, 600 East Main Street, Suite 2200, Richmond, Virginia 23219-2441.

 Appointment and Assignment

-The Senior Staff Counsel appoints and assigns counsel in rotation from the Discretionary Panel.
+The Senior Staff Attorney appoints and assigns counsel in rotation from the Discretionary Panel.
 Discretionary appointments and assignments are made in only a handful of cases per year.